No results found

 4. @run-at: document-start, document-end, document-idle (the default and fallback value)

-5. @grant GM_addStyle, GM_addElement, GM_xmlhttpRequest, GM_openInTab, GM_registerMenuCommand (Resources panel of eruda), GM_unregisterMenuCommand, GM_download, unsafeWindow (= window)
+5. @grant: GM_addStyle, GM_addElement, GM_xmlhttpRequest, GM_openInTab, GM_registerMenuCommand (shown in the Resources panel of eruda), GM_unregisterMenuCommand, GM_download, unsafeWindow (= window)

-These APIs are implemented differently from the official ones, see the source file LocalScripts.kt if you have doubts or questions.
+These APIs are implemented differently from the official ones, please refer to the source files Local.kt and GM.js if you have doubts or questions.

 UserScripts manager front end